 Finishers are housed in pens with 12 to 18 animals and are fed ad libitum throughout the growth period.
 Most systems are equipped with mechanical ventilation, which is automatically controlled.
 Most pigs are housed in pens with fully slatted flooring, but from 1st July 2015, a third of the flooring must be solid or drained.
 This requirement has applied to new units built after 1st July 2000.
 Batch production with 'all in - all out' management is mainly used for reasons of improved health and hygiene.
-The pigs enter the unit at a weight of 25 to 30 kg and are sent for slaughter when they reach a weight of around 100 to 110 kg.
+The pigs enter the unit at a weight of around 30kg and are sent for slaughter when they reach a weight of around 100 to 110kg.